CityDesigner/citydesigner-homepage/src/markdown/contributions.md

 CityDesigner.org is meant to be co-created by everyone.

 The project has just started.
-Everything is done manually for the time being.
-If you have any suggestions, comments, or ideas, please email me at [ilja@citydesigner.org](mailto:ilja@citydesigner.org) or use the link bellow.
+If you have any suggestions, comments, or ideas, please email us at [info@citydesigner.org](mailto:info@citydesigner.org) or use the link bellow.